nilsnark/aegir-drift-docs/docs/engine/systems.md

 - PowerSystem — manages Reactor components and power networks
 - PocketSystem — manages pocket-dimension state

+## Dimension-Aware ECS Shards

+The ECS system in Phase Space partitions state across dimensions using **DimensionInstanceRegistry**.
+This ensures:

+- Entities are isolated to their respective dimensions.

+- Systems operate only on entities within the same dimension.

+### PocketSystem Example

+The **PocketSystem** manages:

+- State for pocket dimensions, including time dilation and entry/exit effects.

+- Synchronization with the DimensionInstanceRegistry to ensure consistency.

+For more on dimensions, see `docs/engine/dimensions/overview.md`.

 ## How contexts can extend the ECS

 Contexts (mods) may register new component schemas and systems.
 They should declare component versions and any compatibility metadata.
 The engine supports hot-loading of component schemas in later roadmap phases; until then, contexts must provide compatibility layers.